billbrod/foveated-metamers/README.md

 instructions in the [Training](#training) section of this readme (note that you won't be able to use the `example_images.py` script; if you're interested in this, open an issue and I'll rework it).

+Note that the stimuli won't be rescaled by default: unless you have the exact same experimental set up as me (screen size 3840 by 2160 pixels, viewing distance of 40cm, 48.5 pixels per degree), you'll need to use the `-p` and `-d` flags when calling `experiment.py` to specify the size of your screen in pixels and degrees.

+Also note that your monitor should be gamma-corrected to have a linear relationship between luminance and pixel value.

 ### ... run the full experiment